gwappa/amorphys/docs/source/core/entity.rst

         a required property that holds a reference to a :py:class:`Signal` instance this routine generates.

+    .. py:attribute:: protocol

+        an optional :py:class:`ProtocolControl` property representing, if exists, the :doc:`protocol for stimulation <protocol-control>`.

     .. py:attribute:: stores

         an optional mapping that maps the identifiers of the data files